putitsimply/christian-bible-explained/2-chronicles.md

 The book also includes messages from prophets, who are people believed to speak God’s warnings and guidance.
 Often the prophets call the leaders and people to change their behaviour, especially to stop idol worship and injustice.

 In the later chapters, Judah’s kings become more unfaithful, and the people ignore repeated warnings.
 Eventually Babylon conquers Jerusalem, the temple is destroyed, and many people are taken away from their land.
 The book ends with a decree from King Cyrus of Persia allowing the exiled people to go back and rebuild the temple, which points to hope after disaster.

+## Big ideas

+* Kings are judged mainly by whether they support worship at the temple and live justly.
+* The story repeatedly links reform with renewal, and unfaithfulness with decline and disaster.
+* The ending points to hope after exile: rebuilding is possible.